-Banque et Caisse d’Epargne de l’Etat, Luxembourg, established and with its head office at 1, Place de Metz, L-2954 Luxembourg (hereinafter “Spuerkeess”), processes the personal data (hereinafter “personal data”) of natural persons in the course of its statutory activities.
-In its capacity as Data Controller, Spuerkeess is committed to complying with the personal data protection rules which are key to establishing transparency and trust with regard to data subjects.
+Banque et Caisse d’Epargne de l’Etat, Luxembourg, established and with its head office at 1, Place de Metz, L-1930 Luxembourg (hereinafter "Spuerkeess"), processes the personal data of natural persons in the course of its statutory activities.
+In its capacity as Data Controller, Spuerkeess is committed to complying with personal data protection rules, which are key to establishing transparency and trust with regard to data subjects.

-The purpose of this general personal data protection policy is to describe the manner in which personal data is used and protected by Spuerkeess based on the type of relationship in question
+The purpose of this general personal data protection policy is to describe how personal data is used and protected by Spuerkeess based on the type of relationship in question.

 Scope